Religion and law/politics in the U.S., religion and human rights, secularism and secularity, religion and modernity.

 The contemporary intersection of religion and politics; conservative religious engagements with modernity; the separation of church and state in the U.S.; religion and the 'culture wars'; the role of religion and secularism in the creation and propagation of international human rights.

-"Sacred Institutions and Secular Law: The Dwindling Voice of Religion in the Courtroom Debate Over Same-Sex Marriage," Journal of Church and State 56.2 (Spring 2014): 248-268.
+"Sacred Institutions and Secular Law: The Faltering Voice of Religion in the Courtroom Debate Over Same-Sex Marriage," Journal of Church and State 56.2 (Spring 2014): 248-268.

 "Political Myth and the Sacred Center of Human Rights: The Universal Declaration of Human Rights and the Narrative of 'Inherent Human Dignity,'" Human Rights Review 12.2 (May 2011): 147-171.